eXascaleInfolab/vadetis/README.md

 ### Start and stop the tool

 After deployment the tool should be already running.
-However you can enable Vadetis with:
+However, you need to enable Vadetis with:
 ```
 sudo a2ensite vadetis
 sudo service apache2 reload